hylandtechoutreach/ucs/Piskel/StudentDesc.md

 You are welcome to use the entire time to create a piece of art using piskel.

 ### 🎮 Option 2: Platformer Game - HIGH SCORE CHALLENGE
-**🍭 whoever has the highest score at the end of class gets a lollipop! 🍭**
+**🍭 whoever has the highest score at the end of class wins a lollipop! 🍭**

 [Click here to play the game.](https://wandering-fern-moth-328.vscodeedu.app/)